cdklabs/cdk-monitoring-constructs/README.md

   * Content: "This shows metrics for your service hosted on AWS Infrastructure"
 * Dashboard Name: "ExampleDashboards-Infrastructure"
   * Content: "This shows metrics for the AWS Infrastructure supporting your hosted service"

-### Monitoring Scopes

-With CDK Monitoring Constructs, you can monitor complete CDK construct scopes.
-It will automatically discover all monitorable resources within the scope (recursively)) and add them to your dashboard.

 ### Monitoring scopes